AU-ENVS-Bioinformatics/IlluminaSnakemake/README.md

 export NUMEXPR_MAX_THREADS=100
 ```

+You can follow this [tutorial](https://guillaume-martin.github.io/saving-environment-variables-in-conda.html) to avoid running this step every single time.

 ## Quick start

 Just the most common commands you may be using all the time.
 Given that raw data are in the `reads` directory inside `IlluminaSnakemake`, run the following command to rename the files: